-What factors affect life insurance rates?
+What are the factors that affect life insurance premiums?

 Below are 13 different factors that affect the cost of life insurance.